DworkinLab/Protocols/Olympus_BX43_HowToUse.md

 # How to use the Olympus BX43 for imaging adult Drosophila wings

+**PLEASE NOTE: Slides sealed with Nail Polish need to harden for at least 24 hours before they can be used at the microscope.
+The fumes (and the nail polish) can damage the objectives!!!**

 This is the first draft from Maria P (Summer 2016).

 ## Initial steps:

-1. Uncover Microscope
+1. Uncover BX43 Microscope

 2. Turn on Microscope

 3. Turn on computer

-4. Open the software: CellSens Standard Software
+4. Openthe software: CellSens Standard Software

 - You can close the Start page